Brazil launches 'growth acceleration' plan set to invest $350 bln

-SAO PAULO, Aug 11 (Reuters) - Brazil's government said on Friday that a new "growth acceleration program" to be launched by President Luiz Inacio Lula da Silva later in the day will include a total 1.7 billion reais ($347.47 million) in investments in all states.
+RIO DE JANEIRO, Aug 11 (Reuters) - A "growth acceleration program" to be launched by Brazil's President Luiz Inacio Lula da Silva on Friday will include a total 1.7 trillion reais ($347.47 billion) in investments in all states, the government said.

-The program, known as PAC, revisits an initiative bearing the same name initially introduced by Lula in 2007, during his first tenure as president, to boost investments in sectors such as energy, logistics, and urban and social infrastructure.
+The program, known as PAC, revisits an initiative that Lula introduced in 2007 during his first tenure as president, to boost investments in sectors such as energy, logistics, and urban and social infrastructure.

 The program was later expanded under his successor, former President Dilma Rousseff.
 Critics say it incurred substantial spending, exacerbating the fiscal crisis, while failing to bring fundamental infrastructure changes.

-But the government said its new version would be marked by a "strong partnership" between the public and private sectors.
+But the government said its new version would be marked by a strong partnership between the public and private sectors, with more than 1.3 trillion reais estimated to be disbursed by 2026.

 The program is aimed at "creating jobs and generating income, reducing social and regional inequalities in an effort tied to the ecological transition," the government said.